 U.S. Dept of Veteran Affairs – offers a program to meet the needs of today’s veterans.
 The Automobile Adaptive Equipment program issues grants when qualified veterans purchase vehicles which require driving modifications.
 Additionally, the adaptive equipment is covered at no cost to the veteran.

 Manufacturer Rebates or Reimbursements on new vehicle modification

 Most major auto manufacturers have a rebate program that reimburses a portion of mobility equipment cost after it is installed on a new vehicle.

 You may want to consider buying a used and reconditioned van.
 Many accessible van companies also sell used vans.

 Quality Auto & Van Sales in Norton – sells former used vehicles that have lifts already in them.
 Contact Quality Auto at 800-408-8550.

 Ride-Away Handicap Equipment Corp – sells new and used vehicles.
 They have several two location, North Attleboro and Norwood, in Massachusetts.

 Additional resource to track down used vans for sale:

 Call INDEX at 800-642-0249.
-Ask if any vans are listed for sale on “Support Conference” and the phone number of your Local Independent Living Center which may have a listing of vans for sale.
+Ask for the phone number of your Local Independent Living Center which may have a listing of vans for sale.